4.3. Hash, Lookup and Dictionary¶

 so we could reasonably define str.__hash__

-as equal to String.hashCode()
+as equal to String.hashCode() for String implementations of str,

-and by the same formula for PyUnicode
+and by the same formula for PyUnicode.

-We do so in PyUnicode.__hash__()
+We do so in PyUnicode.__hash__() and PyUnicode.__hash__(String),

 so are guaranteed that equal strings will hash to the same value.